anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To acquire knowledge, one must study; but to acquire wisdom, one must observe.
+Quote: Technology… the knack of so arranging the world that we don't have to experience it.

-By: Marilyn vos Savant
+By: Max Frisch